 |Title:||Director of Athletics|

-Tim Fitzpatrick just completed his second academic year as
+Tim Fitzpatrick just completed his third academic year as

 Director of Athletics at the U.S. Coast Guard Academy, and on his